keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 `
 ```

 I went all out here on models.
 I left very few keys out and got a lot of great information here.
-Start small and incrementally add in types if this is a lot.
+Start small and incrementally add-in types if this is a lot.
 Or get it all done in one pass.

 ![Go for it all](https://media.giphy.com/media/QLkC9I8VTwkdW/giphy.gif)

 ### Update Resolvers to Resolve Correctly

-As part of any of our query functions there are a list of inputs provided to each query.
+As part of any of our query functions, there is a list of inputs provided to each query.

 ```js
 fieldName: (parent, args, context, info) => data
 ```

-We don't need `parent` or `info` for our functions but what we do need is access to the input `args` or arguments and the `context` because that includes our `dataSources` nested inside our defined apollo GraphQL server.
+We don't need `parent` or `info` for our functions but what we do need is access to the input `args` or arguments and the `context` because that includes our `dataSources` nested inside our defined Apollo GraphQL server.

 ```js
 // resolvers.js